sheltermanager/asm3/src/static/pages/manual/_sources/publishing.txt

   is not dissimilar to plain, but also features the ability to click an animal's photo for more information.

-You can edit these templates under *Publishing->Edit HTML Publishing Templates* and add your own new ones if desired.
+You can edit these templates under :menuselection:`Publishing --> Edit HTML Publishing Templates` and add your own new ones if desired.
 Templates are made up of three sections.

 * The header block - this is output for each page before any animal records.